- Coronavirus (COVID-19)

 Kensington and Chelsea’s libraries welcome back residents

-On Monday 6 July, North Kensington Library, Kensington Central Library and Chelsea Library welcomed back residents with heightened hygiene and social distancing measures in place to ensure residents can safely enjoy all that our libraries have to offer.
+North Kensington Library, Kensington Central Library and Chelsea Library are open with heightened hygiene and social distancing measures in place to ensure visitors can safely enjoy all that our libraries have to offer.

 Visitors to the libraries will be asked to observe the Government’s guidelines on social distancing, keeping two metres apart wherever possible and a minimum of one metre apart when further distancing isn’t possible.